particle-iot/docs/src/content/reference/device-os/firmware.md

 A ledger can be modified while the device is offline, and will be synchronized when the device comes back online.

+A cloud to device ledger is stored locally in the flash file system on the device.
+This allows it to be used before cloud connecting, but if you do this, the device will not have received any updates queued in the cloud.
+If the ledger has not changed since the last synchronization, it will not be transferred again, saving data.

 ### get() [Ledger class]